jremsza/MSDS459_assignment-3/Part_4.md

 **Notes on Term Project Application**
 I do not see a strong use case for this approach within the term project.
 This analysis requires charting tools to identify indicators for stocks of interest.
 Using this within a knowledge graph could introduce significant complexity and time to input daily stock moments.
 More research would have to be done on its viability but the best way I could see this working is if a service was found that automates the charting to get a large amount of data moved into the knowledge graph.

+### References

+Chen, James.
+2024.
+“Technical Analysis: What It Is and How to Use It in Investing.”
+Investopedia, December 5, 2024. https://www.investopedia.com/terms/t/technicalanalysis.asp.

+Finbold.com.
+2025.
+“What Is Technical Analysis in Trading? | Definition & Examples.”
+January 31, 2025. https://finbold.com/guide/technical-analysis-definition/.

+Markets.com.
+2025.
+“What Is Technical Analysis: A Comprehensive Guide.”
+May 17, 2025. https://www.markets.com/education-centre/what-is-technical-analysis/.